solo-io/service-mesh-for-less-blog/README.md

 - Reduce infrastructure costs
 - Improved resource utilization and application performance

 In our hypothetical scenario detailed in this experiment, the adoption of Ambient mesh fulfills the mTLS mandate that was implemented by the Security team without imposing any additional cost to the Application team.
-From a performance perspective, we can see that the additional latency cost incurred by utilizing a mesh for our 3-tier application is as follows for our sample 3-tier application deployed across 50 namespaces with 50 loadgenerator clients pushing a cluster-wide total of 22.5K RPS (450RPS per client)
+From a performance perspective, we can see that the additional latency cost incurred by utilizing a mesh is as follows for our sample 3-tier application deployed across 50 namespaces with 50 loadgenerator clients pushing a cluster-wide total of 22.5K RPS (450RPS per client)

 - LinkerD: +`2.6ms - 4.4ms`
 - Istio Sidecar Mode: +`4.8ms - 12.2ms`